jameslol417/cse15l-lab-reports/lab3.md

 4: The logo of the technology company Apple Inc. features a stylized apple with a bite taken out of it.
 6: Apple cider is a popular autumn beverage made from fermented apples and often spiced with cinnamon and other flavors.
 ```
+The above command is looking for lines and number of line within the file that contains the exact same string pattern for "Apple" in file.txt.
+It is useful for searching up for where exactly the string is located within a file.
 **Input**
 `$grep -n "the" file.txt`
 **Output**